M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 This update is focused on adding in the final content for the modpack for a while, remaining updates will just include general mod updates as the development for the sequel will be starting.
 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.
 ## New Additions
-- [Simple Copper Pipes](https://modrinth.com/mod/simple-copper-pipes): Adds vanilla-friendly copper pipes to Minecraft!
 - [Create: Bells & Whistles](https://modrinth.com/mod/bellsandwhistles): Additions and adornments for the modern Create engineer.
+- [Create Enchantment Industry Fabric](https://modrinth.com/mod/create-enchantment-industry-fabric): Automatic Enchanting, with Create
+- [Fusion: Connected Textures](https://modrinth.com/mod/fusion-connected-textures): Fusion allows resource packs to use additional texture and model types such as connected textures!
 - [Rechiseled](https://modrinth.com/mod/rechiseled): Rechiseled allows you to chisel blocks into various decorative blocks with connected textures!
 - [Rechiseled: Create](https://modrinth.com/mod/rechiseled-create): Rechiseled: Create adds new decorative variants of blocks in Create!
+- [Simple Copper Pipes](https://modrinth.com/mod/simple-copper-pipes): Adds vanilla-friendly copper pipes to Minecraft!
 - [SuperMartijn642's Core Lib](https://modrinth.com/mod/supermartijn642s-core-lib): SuperMartijn642's Core Lib adds lots of basic implementations that allow for similar code between different Minecraft versions!
 - [SuperMartijn642's Config Lib](https://modrinth.com/mod/supermartijn642s-config-lib): Config Lib makes dealing with config files just a bit easier.
-- [Fusion: Connected Textures](https://modrinth.com/mod/fusion-connected-textures): Fusion allows resource packs to use additional texture and model types such as connected textures!
 ## Updates
-- AudioPlayer: v1.8.3 > v1.8.4
+- AudioPlayer: v1.8.3 > v1.8.5
 - AmbientSounds: v5.3.4 > v5.3.5
 - Beautify: v1.0.0 > v1.1.0
 - Collective: v7.7 > v7.9